 7. Don’t change jobs before you complete

-Mortgage offers tend to have a three or six month shelf life and if yours runs out before your home is completed, you will have to reapply.
+Mortgage offers tend to come with a three- or six-month shelf life and if yours runs out before your home is completed, you will have to reapply.
 But a lender could refuse you the second time around – especially if your circumstances have changed.
 So it’s wise to stay put in your job and steer well clear of any new financial commitments until you are safely in your new home.

 8. Conduct a snagging survey